Government & Public Service

 Urban Planner Salary Overview

-The Urban Planner is a sought-after profession in the United States with a median annual salary of $81,800.
-Compensation typically ranges from $48,200 for entry-level positions to $128,400 for experienced professionals in high-demand markets.
+The Urban Planner is one of the most important roles in the Government & Public Service sector of the US economy in 2026.
+With a median annual salary of $81,800, compensation for this position ranges from $48,200 at the entry level to $128,400 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Urban Planner in the US earns between $48,200 and $128,400 per year, with a median of $81,800.